If you have questions about the call, please contact KeckCFP@ipac.caltech.edu. Submitted questions and responses will be posted below.

 Q: I am currently at an institution outside the U.S. and will be starting a position at a U.S. institution soon after the deadline to apply for Keck time.
 Therefore, I will be a U.S.-based astronomer before the start of the observing semester but after the proposal deadline.
 Am I allowed to propose as a P.I.?

-A : Yes, you can apply as a P.I. since you will be based in the U.S. before the start of the observing semester.
+A : You can apply as a P.I. since you will be based in the U.S. before the start of the observing semester.
 Include all the information from the U.S.-based institution in your proposal for NASA Keck observing time.

 Q: Do you have to be a U.S. citizen or at a NASA institution to apply for NASA Keck time?

-A : No, you do not have to be at a NASA institution or be a US Citizen in order to apply for NASA Keck time.
+A : You do not have to be at a NASA institution or be a US Citizen in order to apply for NASA Keck time.
 Any scientist from any US institution may apply.

 Q: Is the solicitation restricted to science associated with specific missions?